Amir-Tav/DefectEye/Data/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 692 images.
+The dataset includes 8932 images.
-Fail are annotated in YOLOv11 format.
+Under-over-extrusion-spaghetti are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)
-* Grayscale (CRT phosphor)
-* Auto-contrast via adaptive equalization

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
 * 50% probability of vertical flip
-* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise
+* Equal probability of one of the following 90-degree rotations: none, clockwise
-* Randomly crop between 0 and 15 percent of the image
-* Random rotation of between -15 and +15 degrees
-* Random shear of between -12° to +12° horizontally and -15° to +15° vertically
-* Random brigthness adjustment of between -19 and +19 percent
-* Random exposure adjustment of between -12 and +12 percent
-* Random Gaussian blur of between 0 and 1.7 pixels
-* Salt and pepper noise was applied to 1.81 percent of pixels